 For more information on each region, please click on the relevant link to be taken to the NES website:

 In Scotland, training in medical specialties is overseen by the Scotland Deanery.
-The lead Dean for Medical specialties is Professor Alastair McLellan, based in the West Region.
-The programmes are managed by training teams across the regions, and there is a Specialty Training Board (STB), chaired by Dr Donald Farquhar Associate Dean in the South East region, which provides an advisory overview of the programmes.
+The lead dean for medical specialties is Professor Alastair McLellan, based in the West Region.
+The programmes are managed by training teams across the regions, and there is a Specialty Training Board (STB), chaired by Dr David Marshall Associate Dean in the West region, which provides an advisory overview of the programmes.

-You can find out more information about the STB on the NES website.
+You can find out more information about the STB on the Scotland Deanery website.

 Dual specialty training in GIM and your parent specialty are available in all four regions and all rotate through district general hospital and tertiary hospital placements.